Spade-Software/BackOps/src/content/docs/changelog/beta-0.6.0.md

   - Support for **naming**, **descriptions**, start and end times, and optional areas and participants.
   - Global time frames for event-wide visibility.
   - **Jump Points:** Time frames create sidebar navigation shortcuts for quick access to specific phases of the event.

+- **Calendar Experience Enhancements:**

+  - Calendar navigation is smoother and allows movement by 1 day in the week view
+  - Scroll position is retained when switching calendar views and navigating between dates
+  - Added Calendar sidebar
+  - Added all day events